asmuth/clip/fnordmetric-doc/documentation/chartsql_timewindow.md

 The GROUP OVER TIMEWINDOW clause
 ================================

 Standard SQL makes (moving) window queries over timeseries fairly akward.
-Just computing a moving average requires complex self-joins.
 Since these kind of time based rollups are very common when working with timeseries data, FnordMetric introduces a new GROUP OVER TIMEWINDOW clause.

 Here is a simple example that should demonstrate the general concept before we